sodadata/docs/soda/quick-start-dev.md

 ## Connect Soda to your data source and platform account

 To connect to a data source such as Snowflake, PostgreSQL, Amazon Athena, or GCP Big Query, you use a `configuration.yml` file which stores access details for your data source.

-To connect to your Soda account, you create API keys and add them to the same `configuration.yml` file.
+This guide also instructs you to connect to a Soda platform account using API keys that you create and add to the same `configuration.yml` file.
+Available for free as a 45-day trial, your Soda platform account gives you access to visualized scan results, tracks trends in data quality over time, set alert notifications, and much more.

 1. In the GitHub repository in which you work with your dbt models, or ingest and transform data, create a directory to contain your Soda configuration and check YAML files.
+2. Something about setting up GitHub secrets.
-2. In your new directory, create a new file called `configuration.yml` in your directory.
+3. In your new directory, create a new file called `configuration.yml`.
-3. Open the `configuration.yml` file in a code editor, then copy and paste the data source connection configuration for the [data source]({% link soda/connect-athena.md %}) that you use.
+4. Open the `configuration.yml` file in a code editor, then copy and paste the data source connection configuration for the [data source]({% link soda/connect-athena.md %}) that you use.
 The example below is the connection configuration for a Snowflake data source.
 ```yaml
 data_source my_datasource_name:
   type: snowflake